gokgu/ECommerce_API/README.md

 Order Service <br>
 SendCompletedOrderMail <br>

-Introduction:
+Introduction:<br>
 I set up the project according to Onion Architecture.
 I set the layers according to this architecture.
 I created Customer, Product and Order entities and created EcommerceAPIDb database and tables with Code-First migration commands.
 I wrote crud methods over Read and Write Repositories.
-I used IoC Container.
+I used IoC Container.<br>
-Development:
+Development:<br>
 I created Customers, Products and Orders Controller and performed request operations to db via swagger.
 I created the Mail Service structure.
 I checked the mail sending with smtp.
 I created the ‘Orders/SendCompletedOrderMail’ endpoint.
 I added the ‘IsOrdered’ bool variable to the Orders table and checked the ‘created order’ from the db.
-I filled the mail content by writing a query by taking the Customer and Product information about this order from the repository.
+I filled the mail content by writing a query by taking the Customer and Product information about this order from the repository.<br>
-Result:
+Result:<br>
 I took a screenshot of the ‘Order created’ mail content.
-I both sent the changes in the code to github as I progressed and shared the mail content in the ReadMe file.
+I both sent the changes in the code to github as I progressed and shared the mail content in the ReadMe file.<br>

 <strong>Used Technologies:</strong> <br>
 .Net 8.0 Web API <br>